rhaiscript/book/src/rust/dynamic-args.md

 Since functions in Rhai can be [overloaded][function overloading], Rhai uses a single _hash_ number to quickly lookup the actual function, based on argument types.

-For each function call, a hash is calculated made up from:
+For each function call, a hash is calculated from:

-1. the function's [namespace], if any,
+1. the function's [namespace][function namespace], if any,
 2. the function's name,
-3. number of arguments,
+3. number of arguments (its _arity_),
-4. the unique ID of the type of each argument, if any.
+4. unique ID of the type of each argument, if any.

 The correct function is then obtained via a simple hash lookup.